-- Children (ages of 2 and 18) should consume no more than 25 grams, or 6 tsp, of added sugar daily.
+- Children (ages 2 to 18) should consume no more than 25 grams, or 6 teaspoons, of added sugar daily.

-The U.S. Departments of Agriculture and Health and Human Services Dietary Guidelines gives a limit to how much sugar we should eat.
-To prevent chronic diseases and obesity, these organizations suggest limiting added sugars to 10 percent of your total daily calorie (say, 200 calories, 50 grams of sugar or 12 teaspoons as part of a 2,000 calorie diet).
-Again, the less the better—we don’t need any.
+The Department of Health and Human Services Dietary Guidelines gives a limit to how much sugar we should eat.
+To prevent chronic diseases and obesity, they suggest limiting added sugars to 10% of your total daily calories (that’s 200 calories, 50 grams/12 teaspoons of sugar, as part of a 2,000-calorie diet).
+Again, the less the better—because we don’t need any added sugar.

 RELATED: How to Become Totally Sugar Savvy

 The first step in to becoming aware of the refined or added sugars in the foods you eat is to check the ingredient list.